-Jared Auclair, Northeastern University’s director of Executive Training and Biotechnology Programs and director ofNortheastern’s Biopharmaceutical Analysis Training Lab, shares his advice on pursuing a career as a process development scientist.
+Jared Auclair, associate dean of professional programs and graduate affairs at Northeastern’s College of Science and director of Northeastern’s Biopharmaceutical Analysis Training Lab, shares his advice on pursuing a career as a process development scientist.

 “As crucial as the role is, however, not many professionals consider this career path as they enter college or the workforce.
-Rather, it’s a career many “fall into.”
-Although it would seem, then, that there is no direct path to be a process development scientist, this is not the case.
-Over recent years, the path to becoming a process development scientist is becoming clearer, protein drugs are becoming more commonplace in industry and demand has increased exponentially.
+Rather, it’s a career many ‘fall into.’
+Although it would seem, then, that there is no direct path to be a process development scientist, this is not the case.”

-Download Our Free Guide to Advancing Your Career in the Biotechnology Industry
+Download Our Free Guide to Advancing Your Biotechnology Career

 Learn how to transform your career in an industry that’s transforming the world.